fairlearn/fairlearn/docs/quickstart.rst

 fairness constraints is crucial for the resulting model, and varies based on application context.
-If selection rate is highly relevant for fairness in this contrived example, we can attempt to mitigate the observed disparity using the corresponding fairness constraint called Demographic Parity.
+If selection rate is highly relevant for fairness in this contrived example, we can attempt to mitigate the observed disparity using the corresponding fairness constraint called demographic parity.
 In real world applications we need to be mindful of the sociotechnical context when making such decisions.
-The Exponentiated Gradient mitigation technique used fits the provided classifier using Demographic Parity as the objective, leading to a vastly reduced difference in selection rate:
+The Exponentiated Gradient mitigation technique used fits the provided classifier using demographic parity as the objective, leading to a vastly reduced difference in selection rate:

 .. doctest:: quickstart